NASCAR on television in the 2010s: 2015

 The season marked the first season of a new television contract.
 During the season, races were televised in the United States on Fox, Fox Sports 1, NBC, and NBCSN.
 ESPN and Turner Sports, who televised races from 2007 to 2014, did not seek to renew their contracts with NASCAR following the completion of the 2014 season; this marked the end of a 31-year relationship between NASCAR and Turner's primary stations, TBS and TNT.
 In addition, it was the first season on the newly rebranded Fox Sports Racing in Canada and the Caribbean.
 As in their prior arrangement, Fox covered the first half of the season while NBC covered the second half, which includes the Chase for the Sprint Cup.
 While still dividing the coverage of the Daytona races between the two networks, the nature of the split was changed.
 Fox retained its exclusive rights to the Daytona 500 while NBC gained exclusive rights to the Coke Zero 400.
 Under the previous Fox/NBC contract, Fox televised the Daytona 500 in odd numbered years (2001, 2003, 2005) while NBC did so in even numbered years (2002, 2004, 2006).
 Under the old arrangement, the network that did not air the Daytona 500 would air the now-Coke Zero 400.

-On February 3, 2015, NBC Sports announced an agreement to air 39 regional series races from the K&N Pro Series East and K&N Pro Series West|West, Whelen Modified Tour and Whelen Southern Modified Tour on NBCSN.
+On February 3, 2015, NBC Sports announced an agreement to air 39 regional series races from the K&N Pro Series East and K&N Pro Series West, Whelen Modified Tour and Whelen Southern Modified Tour on NBCSN.

 The first U.S.-series race under the contract was The Hart to Heart Breast Cancer Foundation 150—the first race of the 2015 NASCAR K&N Pro Series East season—at New Smyrna Speedway, and was aired on February 19 on NBCSN.